We send out periodic email newsletters to keep our supporters up-to-date on the latest news & happenings at The Next Step.

 The Buddy Smith Home was named in honor of the late Ralph T. “Buddy” Smith who served in the Pacific through the Army Air Corps.
-Buddy Smith also believed strongly in helping the less fortunate, including homeless individuals, according to his son, Tim R. Smith, a board member of The Next Step.
+Buddy Smith also believed strongly in helping the less fortunate, including homeless individuals, according to his son, Tim R. Smith, a board member of The Next Step Homeless Services.

 Employment seems impossible when safe child care is a priority.
 Further education seems out of reach.
 Living on the street, in a vehicle, or with acquaintances is often dangerous.
-The Esther Home opened in November 2009 and has been a blessing to 27 wonderful women and children.
-Expenses are paid, including groceries, by the Next Step Day Room while these women pursue specialized job skills and then become employed.
+The Esther Home opened in November 2009 and has been a blessing to many wonderful women and children.
+Expenses are paid, including groceries, by the Next Step Day Homeless Services while these women pursue job skills and become employed.
 A savings of 80% of all income is required and is returned to them when they leave the program.

 "We are finally safe — truly safe!"